Dhirubhai Ambani International School

-The Dhirubhai Ambani International School (DAIS) is a private co-educational LKG-15 dayschool in Mumbai, Maharashtra, India, built by Reliance Industries, named after the late patriarch of the conglomerate, Dhirubhai Ambani.
+The Dhirubhai Ambani International School (DAIS) is a private co-educational LKG-15 day school in Mumbai, Maharashtra, India, built by Reliance Industries, named after the late patriarch of the conglomerate, Dhirubhai Ambani.
 The school was established in 2003 and has been an IB World School since January 2003.
 It offers the International Baccalaureate Program in its Diploma form.
 Nita Ambani, wife of Mukesh Ambani is the chairperson of the school.

-The school prepares students for the Indian Certificate of Secondary Education, the IGCSE and the IB Diploma examinations.
+The school prepares students for the Indian Certificate of Secondary Education, the International General Certificate of Secondary Education and the IB Diploma examinations.

 System of education

 Primary School (CIPP): LKG to Class 5

 The Primary School programme comprises Lower and Upper Kindergarten (LKG and UKG) years and classes I to V. In classes LKG to V, the school follows an integrated curriculum by drawing on teaching programmes of the Council for the Indian School Certificate Examinations and international examination boards.
 The school is a member of the Cambridge International Primary Programme.